xmartlabs/blog/_posts/2022-01-24-object-detection-use-case-occupancy-analytics.md

 On this blog, we concluded (with an actual use case example) that it's possible to build complex analytics metrics using video inputs with no need to design new machine learning models.
 With an architecture similar to Lanthorn, you can obtain creative and innovative solutions using already-build models.
 Today we focused on object detection models and some uses case, but you can apply this pattern to other solutions.

 We can also conclude that choosing the model that better fits your circumstances is not a trivial decision.
-You can make multiple comparisons between two models, and it's essential to choose the right one to find the best.
+You can make multiple comparisons between two models, but it's essential to choose the one that will find the best possible solution.
 It's critical to have an in-depth understanding of the particularities of your use case before selecting a model.
 As was shown in the models' comparison sections, the best model can vary depending on your needs.

 Finally, the machine learning models have improved a lot over the recent years, making it possible to execute video models in edge devices without sacrificing accuracy efficiently.
 This improvement facilitates the build of ML solutions without the need for expensive hardware, making possible the application of ML solutions in practical problems like [Lanthorn.ai](http://lanthorn.ai/), as well as many others.

 ML solutions have been proven to solve different issues and optimize processes in an array of different industries, especially traditional ones.

-If you’d like to learn how our Machine Learning expertise might help you improve and optimize your business, whatever it is, contact us for a free discovery call with our experts.
+If you’d like to learn how our Machine Learning [expertise](https://xmartlabs.com/services#ML) might help you improve and optimize your business, whatever it is, contact us for a free discovery call with our experts.

 Thanks for reading 🙂